Bureau of Economic Analysis: Regional Program

 The regional program maintains a partnership with a group of users, its members including State agencies, universities, and Census Primary State Data Centers.
 Users disseminate regional data and give feedback on our estimates and the presentation of the estimates.
 Distribution in this way encourages State universities and State agencies to use data that are comparable for all States and counties and consistent with national totals, thus enhancing the uniformity of analytic approaches taken in economic development programs and improving the recipients' ability to assess local area economic developments and to service their local clientele.

-International
+International accounts

 The international transactions accounts provide information on trade in goods and services (including the balance of payments and the balance of trade), investment income, and government and private financial flows.
 In addition, the accounts measure the value of U.S. international assets and liabilities and direct investment by multinational enterprises.
-BEA’s data on direct investment— the most detailed data set on the activities of multinational enterprises (MNEs) available—are used to assess the role these business enterprises play in the global economy.
+BEA's data on direct investment— the most detailed data set on the activities of multinational enterprises (MNEs) available—are used to assess the role these business enterprises play in the global economy.

 History

-An earlier Office of Business Economics produced GNP statistics and was renamed to become the BEA in a reorganization of January 1, 1972.
-An earlier administrative history is available on the site of the U.S. National Archives.
+The history of the BEA traces back to two organizations: